bmcandr/lis-bootcamp/guides/LIS-on-NCCS-discover.md

   Protocol 2
 ```

+  This configuration file makes it easier to connect to discover.
-2. From your local computer, log onto discover:

-    `$ ssh discover`
+2. From your local computer, ssh onto discover: `$ ssh discover`

-3. After you log onto discover, jump to one of the new SLES12 nodes:

-    `$ ssh -Y discover-sles12`
+    * To jump to one of the new SLES12 nodes: `$ ssh -Y discover-sles12`

 ## Setting up your environment on discover